 Monthly UK Housing Market Report

-- The number of house sales agreed in May dropped
+- The number of sales agreed also dropped

 - More than four in five (84 per cent) properties sold for less than asking price in November, the highest number since records began in 2013

 - In October, 82 per cent of properties were sold under asking price, compared to 76 per cent in November 2015.

 - In November, the number of house hunters fell by a fifth (22 per cent) from 440 in October, to 344 registered per member branch on average.

 - The number of properties on estate agents’ books was 39 in November.
 This is a nine per cent decrease from October when 43 were recorded and the lowest level since July this year.